TeXitoi/structopt/README.md

 Parse command line arguments by defining a struct.
 It combines [clap](https://crates.io/crates/clap) with custom derive.

+## Maintenance

+As clap v3 is now out, and the structopt features are intregrated into (almost as-is), structopt is now in maintenance mode: no new feature will be added.

+Bugs will be fixed, and documentation improvements will be accepted.

 ## Documentation

 Find it on [Docs.rs](https://docs.rs/structopt).
 You can also check the [examples](https://github.com/TeXitoi/structopt/tree/master/examples) and the [changelog](https://github.com/TeXitoi/structopt/blob/master/CHANGELOG.md).